zalando/postgres-operator/docs/user.md

           defaultRoles: false
 ```

+Then the schemas are owned by the database owner, too.

 ### Default LOGIN roles

 The roles described in the previous paragraph can be granted to LOGIN roles from
 the `users` section in the manifest.
 Optionally, the Postgres Operator can also
-bootstrap default LOGIN roles for the database an each schema individually.
+create default LOGIN roles for the database an each schema individually.
+These
-These roles will get the `_user` suffix and they inherit all right from their
+roles will get the `_user` suffix and they inherit all rights from their NOLOGIN
-NOLOGIN counterparts.
+counterparts.

 | Role name           | Member of      | Admin         |
 | ------------------- | -------------- | ------------- |